Understanding the Difference: Responding vs. Reacting

 Characteristics of Reacting

 Furthermore, children with ASD might struggle with maintaining control over their actions and emotions, particularly in stressful or emotionally charged situations.
-This can lead to reactive behaviors that, in hindsight, may cause regret or guilt, as the child realizes the negative outcomes of their actions.
+This can lead to that, in hindsight, may cause regret or guilt, as the child realizes the negative outcomes of their actions.

 Empowering parents with knowledge and understanding of these characteristics is vital, as it enables them to collaborate with their children in developing strategies to manage such behaviors.
 By fostering more thoughtful, measured responses, parents can help their children with ASD better navigate the complexities of emotional regulation.